Skip to content

 • Model answer written at FACRRM standard for each station

-• Timed mode: 5 min reading, 10 min writing, automatic advance
+• Timed mode: 10 min oral assessment per scenario with reading time before each, automatic advance

-MCQ practice across all 10 ACRRM curriculum domains.
+MCQ practice across all 8 ACRRM domains, mapped to the ACRRM Fellowship MCQ paper.
 Questions are set in remote and rural contexts: the patient is 6 hours from a hospital, the lab results won't be back until tomorrow, and the RFDS has a 90-minute ETA.
 Full explanations for every option, with community answer distributions after each question.

 • Explanation for every option, including the distractors